ddaugher/kataRedPencil/README.md

 red pencil promotions.

 - A red pencil promotion starts due to a price reduction.
-The price has to be reduced by at least 5% but at most bei 30% and the previous price had to be stable for at least 30 days.
+The price has to be reduced by at least 5% but at most by 30% and the previous price had to be stable for at least 30 days.
 - A red pencil promotion lasts 30 days as the maximum length.
 - If the price is further reduced during the red pencil promotion the promotion will not